Sleep Apnea - Treating 6 Major Causes

 "Such a rapid decline of growth hormone levels can quickly lead to clinical GH deficiency.
 Declining or deficient growth hormone and IGF-1 levels are accompanied with cognitive decline, increased fat mass and cardiovascular risk, as well as decreased muscle mass and aerobic capacity.

 If undetected or left untreated somatopause can significantly impact your mental health, cardiovascular system, body composition, and metabolism.
-Somatopause may also influence mortality rates."The bottom line is that poor sleep not only impacts our daily quality of life, but also can contribute to a number of health issues as well as impacting longevity.
+Somatopause may also influence mortality rates."The bottom line is that poor sleep not only impacts our daily quality of life but also can contribute to a number of health issues as well as impact longevity.

 Before I move on to discuss sleep apnea in detail, let's look at some general sleep statistics.

 - During a given year 20 to 40% of adults suffer from insomnia

 - 33% of adults suffer from insomnia at some point during their life

 - 70 million American adults suffer from some form of sleep disorder or have trouble sleeping

 - 60% of these individuals suffer from a chronic sleep disorder